So here we are again.

 His singles spanned from 20 to 64 years old, a magical world where grandparents have to sneak booze to their 20-year-old partners.
 A little unrealistic, perhaps?
 The map also didn't adjust for population - ten thousand extra single women means a lot more in Des Moines than in NYC.
 If you'd like to hear more statistical griping, the old write-up.

-For now, though: welcome to 2013 Interactive Singles Map.
+For now, though: welcome to 2013 Interactive Singles Map (albeit with 2012 data).
 Drag those sliders to your heart's (dis)content.

 Want to see some highlights?
 We've put together some depressingly accurate images down below.

 Among 20- and 30-somethings, almost every single city in America has more single men than single women.
 Although no single woman in New York will believe it, I promise it's true.

 Once you get up into your 50's, though, the balance shifts to extra single women everywhere.

 The changeover from extra men to extra women starts in the late 30's, but doesn't overtake California and the Pacific Northwest until everyone's in their 50's.

 If you are looking for single women in their twenties, they're hiding out in Durham NC, Savannah GA, or Jackson MS. The North has nothing for you, it's Southern belles or bust.

 If you're on the prowl for single men in their late 50's, Reno NV, Manchester NH, and Beaumont TX should be your primary hunting grounds.
 Beyond being flush with single gentleman, Beaumont also has one of the world's largest fire hydrants!
 Get that U-Haul ready.